 - Fresh fruit and veg, particularly dark green vegetables, which have lots of folic acid, and citrus fruits

-- Carbohydrates like bread, grains, cereals, pasta and potatoes
+- Carbohydrates, such as bread, grains, cereals, pasta and potatoes

 - Lean meat or fish which have lots of essential fatty acids